DOWN ON THE FARM

 Actual construction began in June 2020 led by John Grace Construction Company.
 Using local subcontractors and sourced materials to the extent possible, the facility was completed and ready for operation in early 2021.
 WMFPA began the search for a facility manager and entered into discussions with potential tenants.
 Funding was also secured for equipping the facility.

 We are actively seeking tenants.
-Please contact Marty Gerencer for more details and information.
+Please contact Clarence Rudat for more details and information.